fongc123/notes/Kubernetes/Security.md

 In the above example, the `dev` user will be able to list, get, create, update, and delete pods and to create config maps.
 Rules are added as elements under the `rules` field.
 For **core groups**, the `apiGroups` field is left as an empty string.

 Additionally, the `resourceNames` field can also be provided to restrict  a role to specific names of a resource.
-For example, the role with the following configuration willl only allow users to get, create, and update pods that are named `blue` and `orange`.
+For example, the role with the following configuration willl only allow users to get and create deployments that are named `blue` and `orange`.

 ```yaml
 # FILENAME: dev-role-resourcenames.yml